 - The defendant engaged in a pattern of racketeering activity

-- The defendant participated in at least two acts of racketeering activity over a ten-year period
+- The defendant participated in at least two acts of racketeering activity over a 10-year period

 Examples of Racketeering

-Organized crime evolved beyond street crime.
-In 1997, New York law enforcement believed that mob families were turning to healthcare fraud.
-Now, organized crime rings have been tied to credit card fraud and other white-collar crimes.
+Over the decades, organized crime evolved beyond street crime.
+By the 1990s, law enforcement believed that mob families were turning to healthcare fraud.
+More recently, organized crime rings have engaged in credit card fraud and other white-collar crimes.

 Organized crime families are not the only ones facing criminal charges under RICO laws.
 American politicians found guilty of racketeering charges include:

-- Robert Asher, chair of the Republican State Committee of Pennsylvania, was convicted of perjury, racketeering, conspiracy, and bribery in 1987.
+- Robert Asher — Chair of the Republican State Committee of Pennsylvania, a jury convicted him of perjury, racketeering, conspiracy, and bribery in 1987.

-Law enforcement and the officials in the criminal justice system are not immune from racketeering.
+Law enforcement and officials in the criminal justice system are not immune from racketeering.

 RICO allows for both civil remedies and criminal punishments.
 Companies and individuals can use civil RICO to sue criminal enterprises to recover financial losses.
-The civil RICO statute allows a successful plaintiff to recover treble damages—that is, three times their losses.
+The civil RICO statute allows a successful plaintiff to recover treble damages, which is three times their losses.

-Government lawsuits can achieve equitable or injunctive relief — orders that stop parties from continuing harmful activity or force them to make corrective action.
-For example, when tobacco companies were found in violation for misleading the public about the health risks of their products, they had to pay into a fund for victims.
+Government lawsuits can seek injunctive relief.
+This includes court orders that stop parties from continuing harmful activity or force them to make corrective action.
+For example, when a federal judge found tobacco companies in violation of the law for misleading the public about the health risks of their products, they had to make corrective statements.

 When a person is charged with racketeering, they are often also charged with a variety of other crimes.
-They will face a criminal penalty for the racketeering charge: up to twenty years in prison and a fine of $250,000, in addition to penalties for the other criminal charges.
-Racketeering combined with drug trafficking or murder could easily amount to life imprisonment.
+They will face a criminal penalty for the racketeering charge of up to 20 years in prison and a fine of $250,000.
+The racketeering sentence can be consecutive to penalties for other criminal charges, so racketeering combined with drug trafficking or murder may lead to life imprisonment.

-RICO also allows the Attorney General to seize the assets of both the convicted person and the criminal organization.
-They can seize assets or interests acquired from the use of criminal activity, including homes and businesses.
+RICO also allows the attorney general to both seize the assets of both the convicted person and the criminal organization and seek forfeiture.
+This includes assets or interests derived from the criminal activity, including homes and businesses.